PrefectHQ/prefect/docs/tutorials/task-retries.md

 We have two tasks: `create_payload` and `ping_external_service` which depend on each other.
 We imagine `create_payloud` performs expensive computation, and its result is used by `ping_external_service` to ping an external service (which may occasionally go down).
 Ideally we don't want to rerun `create_payload` if the external service is temporarily unavailable.
 :::

-In Prefect, we can set a retry limit (using the keyword `max_retries`) on tasks we expect could fail; behind the scenes, Prefect will store all inputs / parameters required to execute the retrying task, so that on the next run any previously Successful tasks aren't unnecessarily rerun.
+In Prefect, we can set a retry limit (using the keyword `max_retries`) along with a `retry_delay` on tasks we expect could fail; behind the scenes, Prefect will store all inputs / parameters required to execute the retrying task, so that on the next run any previously Successful tasks aren't unnecessarily rerun.

 To create the tasks, we use the `@task` decorator, which optionally accepts `kwargs` related to the behavior of the task.